-There are hundreds (if not thousands) of blog posts about the most important characteristics sales leaders demonstrate.
+There are hundreds (if not thousands) of blog posts about the most important sales manager skills.
 Many of them say metrics and time in the field with customers learning about their challenges are critical.
 Others discuss how to coach and the need for data-driven decisions.
 Still more provide readers with tips and tricks for getting sales teams to take action toward desired outcomes.

 All of those things are important.
 And they all miss the point.

-You see, the most important quality any sales leader can exhibit is Awareness: Awareness of self, of the people they work with, and of the organization they serve.
+You see, the most important skill any sales manager can exhibit is awareness: awareness of self, of the people they work with, and of the organization they serve.

-Emotions precede every action a sales leader (or any person) takes.
-And until a sales leader understands their emotions, he or she will be controlled by them.
+Emotions precede every action a sales manager (or any person) takes.
+And until a sales manager understands their emotions, he or she will be controlled by them.

 At the most basic level, many professionals experience this disconnect because they erroneously endeavor to maintain at least two entirely distinct identities – “me at home” and “me at work.”
-But walking through the physical threshold of the office each morning doesn’t change the person you are.
-Here’s an example:
+But walking over the physical threshold of the office each morning or joining a Zoom call doesn’t change the person you are.

-Great sales leaders are aware of the controlling nature of their emotions and endeavor to understand it.
-They know that awareness allows them to manage their emotions, instead of allowing their emotions to manage them.
+Great sales managers are aware of the controlling nature of their emotions and endeavor to understand them.
+They know that awareness allows them to manage their emotions instead of allowing their emotions to manage them.

 ACTION: